What is a heart attack?

 Doctors will give you medicine and do procedures to try to get more blood to the affected area of your heart

 What causes a heart attack?

 The heart is a muscle that pumps blood.
 Like all muscles, the heart needs a steady supply of blood to work.
 Blood that pumps through the heart doesn't feed the heart muscle.
 Instead, the heart muscle is fed by its own arteries.
 These arteries are called coronary arteries.
-Coronary is a word for heart.

 Most heart attacks happen when one of your coronary arteries is suddenly blocked by a blood clot.

 Coronary artery blood clots usually happen when you have atherosclerosis Atherosclerosis In people with atherosclerosis, patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or blocked... read more :

 Atherosclerosis is commonly known as hardening of the arteries